symsoft/ecc-api-guide/onboarding.md

 A SIM profile is established.

-A default subscription type is set up, including basic HLR & OCS settings.
+A default Subscription type is set up, including basic HLR & OCS settings.

 A number of Services are set up (see [Example services](example_services.md)).